-The dates of annual sampling for the 2019 annual report were September 19; October 9, 12, 24, and 28; and November 21, 22, and 25 in accordance with Specific Condition 28.
+The dates of annual sampling for the 2020 annual report were September 21, 23, 24, October 21, 22, 24, and November 18, 19, in accordance with Specific Condition 28.
 Pedestrian surveys were conducted for both wetland and uplands.
 The pedestrian surveys are particularly useful in providing detailed species lists and help in determining community diversity.
 Species diversity is good to excellent throughout the SHLMB and plants appeared vigorous and healthy.
 The number of species observed continues to increase within the restoration communities as habitats improve.
-The 2018-2019 Annual report by the Florida Fish and Conservation Commission was completed in January and can be found on the District website (see above) in accordance with Specific Condition 25f.
+The 2019-2020 Annual report by the Florida Fish and Conservation Commission can be found on the District website (see above) in accordance with Specific Condition 25f.